By Darragh Peter Murphy

 Devote your last day to the historic cultural hub of Wexford, the cornerstone of the region.
 Explore its lanes, and cafe-strewn alleyways via the town’s heritage trail, starting at Selskar Abbey, rumoured to be where Henry II did penance for the murder of Thomas Beckett.

-Greenacres in Selskjar is a food and wine emporium.
+Green Acres in Selskar is a food and wine emporium.
 After a visit to Curracloe beach (the scene for the famous opening of Saving Private Ryan) or the nearby fascinating Irish National Heritage Park at Ferrycarrig, return to the town for a seafood dinner at La Côte on Custom House Quay, followed by a show at the National Opera House and drinks at Thomas Moore Tavern, named after the local Irish poet.

 Read more about Ireland’s Ancient East